-Networking means to form relationships with others in like or related fields that help to expand ones’ effectiveness in an organization or industry.
+Professionals use networking as a means to form relationships with others, in like or related fields, that help to expand ones’ effectiveness in an organization or industry.

-A key element to effective networking is to make yourself known.
+A key element to effective networking is to make you known.
 The premise being that the more people you meet, the more people there will be to get to know you and remember who you are.
-Use every professional and social opportunity to meet and connect with new people.
+You should use every professional and social opportunity to meet and connect with new people.

-Making friends and letting people get to know you is an important aspect of networking.
-It is important to let the people you meet get to know who you are, how you think and how you would react in situations.
-Being open, honest and comfortable with just being yourself is the best way to do that.
+Making friends and letting people get to know you on a personal level is an important aspect of networking.
+It is important to let the people you meet get to know who you are, how you think and what skills you have to offer.
+Being open, honest and comfortable with just being you is the best way to do that.

-It is important that you leave those you meet with a positive impression of you.
-They need to be sent the message that you are competent and pleasant to deal with.
 Being optimistic and excited about what you do makes them remember you and want to maintain a connection with you.
-A key to this is to be diligent about returning emails and phone calls to maintain your credibility with them.
-It’s amazing how credibility takes you a long way in your career.
+A key to this is to be diligent with returning emails and phone calls to maintain your credibility with them.

 5 Advantages of Professional Networking

 Networking is a great way to acquire new business leads.
 Using the contacts you make when you meet people can open doors for business opportunities.

 Communicate professionally when you follow up on leads.
 People want to help others but aren’t interested in someone badgering them for business.
 Be sensitive to timing and use common courtesy when following up with contacts.

 2. Career Opportunities

 Statistics show that networking is the best way to land a new job.
 Professional networking can expose you to jobs that aren’t posted online or in newspapers.